DerekHickey6/pytorch-learning-lab/README.md

 - Jupyter Notebooks
 - Google Colab (for prototyping and experimentation)

+## Learning Progression

+The notebooks in this repository roughly follow this progression:
+1. PyTorch fundamentals and tensor operations
+2. Model definition and custom training workflows
+3. Dataset creation and data loading
+4. Neural network classification
+5. Computer vision and CNN-based models

 ## What You’ll Find Here

 Examples of topics covered include: